NicolasMurphy/songseeker-beta/journal.md

 # 7/20

     Goals:
+        - Remove songs that are not unique/old enough to be recognizable as from that country
         - Hints table
             - Manually go through and make changes to descriptions
             - For the hints, the album image often gives it away, possibly use release date instead, or maybe blur the image?
 Continent could be another hint.